modern-tools-workshop/AMS-python-workshop-2023/README.md

 First we ask, what makes an image beautiful?

 ### What makes a beautiful image?
-Creating a beautiful image is about making a "work of art" (although some are!), but rather adhere to the following principles:
+Creating a beautiful image is not about making a "work of art" (although some are!), but rather adhere to the following principles:

 1. The image has a **purpose** - the viewer knows what they're looking at and why
 2. The image is **well-composed** - are the elements arranged in a way that it makes the purpose more clear.
 Text and lines are readable and take up appropriate space on graphic